 Visa and Temporary Residency Certificate

-Upon receipt of a work permit, a foreigners applies for work visas or IM-1 visas, which are single entry visas requiring registration with the local immigration authorities or “UGIRFO”, formerly “OVIR” (temporary residency certificates).
+Upon receipt of a work permit, a foreigner applies for work visas or IM-1 visas, which are single-entry visas requiring registration with the local immigration authorities or “UGIRFO”, formerly “OVIR” (temporary residency certificates).

 It should be noted, foreigners who intend to work in Ukraine on the basis of a work permit more possible are able to apply for visas only in their home countries rather than at any Ukrainian consulate abroad.

 It is also very important to know that The Employment Center is aware of visa denials by Ukrainian consulates abroad and, more specifically, refusals to issue the coveted IM-1 visas.
 Thus, all visa and work permit applications must be prepared with extreme care and submitted in time to avoid refusals.
 Otherwise, a foreigner will have to wait one year from the date of a visa or work permit refusal to re-apply.

 To apply for IM-1 visa foreign national besides filling in a standard visa application will need to provide the following:

 - Original work permit certificate plus copy (unnotarized is fine).

 - Passport original plus a copy of the main page (unnotarized is fine).